🧩 Aggregators¶

 # ...

-# To access the gradient norm.
+# To access the gradient norm:

-model.get_info("GradientNormCallback")
+gradient_norm = model.get_info("GradientNormCallback")

 # ...

-return aggregated_model_weights
+return aggregated_model

 def get_required_callbacks(self):